felixkollin/enpuddle/readme.md

 * **base_dir:** Path relative to executable, where puddles are stored. _(puddles/)_
 * **avatar_dir:** Path relative to executable, where avatars are stored. _(avatars/)_

-## HTTP API
+## REST API

-The server API is available on:
+The API is available on:
 https://documenter.getpostman.com/view/3860887/RVnVDew7

 ## Socket.io